I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 Here are some tricks and tips you should consider:

-• To help the rooting process, you can dig the leaves into root hormones before placing them into water or soil.
+• To help the rooting process, you can dip the leaves in root hormones before placing them into water or soil.

 • You can also change the soil to give growth a boost.